smannist/dungeon-generator/documentation/testing_document.md

   - Dungeon map is generated and it is not empty
   - Node neighbors are found if they are within the threshold
   - Node neighbors are not found if they arent within the threshold
+- Biome generator class
+  - Constructor tests
+  - Biome map is initialized with correct dimensions
+  - Biome map is generated and not empty
+  - Biome map is generated correctly, consisting only of correct symbols "#" and "."
+- Random walk class
+  - Constructor tests
+  - Walk coordinates list is created with correct number of steps
+  - Coordinates are within boundaries of the initialized map
+  - Right, left, up and down steps are working as expected
+  - Valid steps are accepted
+  - Invalid steps outside of map boundaries are not accepted
 - UI will not be tested

 Current coverage: